waynecen/profile-card/README.md

-# <div align="center"><center>Profile Card</div>
+# Profile Card

-A profile card created using functional components in React.
+A profile card displaying general information about me, created using functional components in React.

 ## 🏃 Motivation
-This project was created to exercise and learn React, specifically how to use functional components to create composable designs.
+This project was created as an exercise to learn React, specifically using functional components to create composable designs.

 Preview
 ---